leonardojung2001/blackbull/README.md

 # blackbull
-This is a MD5 hash bruteforcer
+This is a MD5 hash bruteforcer / Esse é um programa de força bruta para quebrar hash MD5